 Size, Age, and Growth

-Spinner sharks are "viviparous", or livebearing, with embryos nourished by a yolksac-placenta.
-The gestation period lasts 12-15 months with birth occurring at inshore locations during the summer months for stocks located off North America.
+Spinner sharks are “viviparous”, or livebearing, with their embryos nourished by a yolksac-placenta.
+The gestation period lasts 11-15 months with birth occurring at inshore locations during the summer months for stocks located off North America.
 Stocks located in the Mediterranean move inshore to give birth during summer off the North African coast.
-Litter size is from 3-15 pups, each measuring between 24-30 inches(60-75 cm) in length.
-The pups immediately move into shallow estuarine waters for protection from predators and readily available food sources.
+Litter size is from 3-20 pups (usually 7-11) (Burgess 2009).
+The reproductive cycle is biennial (every two years) (Castro 1993).
+The pups immediately move into shallow estuarine waters to seek protection from predators and find available food.

 Larger sharks are potential predators of the spinner shark, especially on juvenile and subadult individuals.

 Kroyeria deetsi n.sp. is a parasitic copepod that has been reported to infect the gills of spinner sharks captured in the Indian Ocean.
 Other parasitic copepods reported associated with spinner sharks includeAlebion carchariae (body surface), Nesippus orientalis (gill arches and in the mouth), Perissopus dentatus (external nares and trailing edges of fins), Nemesis pilosus (gills) and Nemesis atlantica (gills).